SukiHikaru/SukiHikaru/README.md

 ## About Me

-* 👨‍💻 Full-Stack Developer | Graduated from Munich University of Applied Science
+* 👨‍💻 Python / Data Engineer| Graduated from Munich University of Applied Sciences
 * ⚙️ My Skills | Software, Data Engineering & Requirements Engineering
 * 🤓 Proactive learner, always open to new topics and ready to tackle new challenges.